-We draw your attention to Note 5 of the attached financial statements that describe the Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
-On October 11, 2014, Latina Offshore Holding Limited, the Parent, issued an International Bond.
-As of December 31, 2022, the unpaid balance is \$49,000 and matures on January 31, 2030.
+We draw your attention to Note 5 of the attached consolidated financial statements that describe that on October 11, 2014, Latina Offshore Holding Limited, the Parent Company, issued an International Bond.
+As of December 31, 2023, the unpaid balance is \$49,000 and matures on January 31, 2030.
 The Modular rig owned by the Entity, is pledged as collateral, and could be collected by the bondholders.